 - Achieving targets

-Keeping track of all the above aspects reduce the risk of business going into a cash crunch.
+Keeping track of all the above aspects reduces the risk of business going into a cash crunch.
 Lack of management in foreseeing of a cash crunch is not a good excuse to have in business.
 Therefore, having the outcome aligned with the forecast model helps you understand when the shortcomings arise and better manage those shortfalls before they reach the edge.

 Benefits Of Cash Flow Forecasting